G20 summit calls for more aid to Gaza and an end to the war in Ukraine

 Leaders pledged to work for “transformative reform” of the U.N.
 Security Council so that it aligns “with the realities and demands of the 21st century, makes it more representative, inclusive, efficient, effective, democratic and accountable.”

-Lula has been calling for reform of Security Council since his first two terms in power, from 2003 to 2010, without gaining much traction.
-Charged with maintaining international peace and security, its original 1945 structure has not changed.
-Five dominant powers at the end of World War II have veto power — the U.S., Russia, China, Britain and France — while 10 countries from different regions serve rotating two-year terms.
+Lula has been calling for reform of the U.N.
+Security Council since his first two terms in power, from 2003 to 2010, without gaining much traction.
+Charged with maintaining international peace and security, its original 1945 structure hasn't changed.
+Five dominant powers at the end of World War II have veto power — the U.S., Russia, China, the U.K. and France — while 10 countries from different regions serve rotating two-year terms.

 Virtually all countries agree that nearly eight decades after the United Nations was established, the Security Council should be expanded to reflect the 21st century world and include more voices.
 The central quandary and biggest disagreement remains how to do that.
 The G20 declaration doesn’t answer that question.